-Escalating and whistleblowing concerns
+Escalating concerns

-- If a member of staff believes at any time that children may be in danger due to the actions of a member of staff or volunteer, they must discuss their concerns immediately with the designated safeguarding lead. - If after discussions with the designated safeguarding lead, they still believe that appropriate action to protect children has not been taken they must speak to the designated officer. - If there are still concerns then the whistle blowing procedure must be followed, as set out in 06.1 Responding to safeguarding or child protection concerns.
+- If a member of staff believes at any time that children may be in danger due to the actions or otherwise of a member of staff or volunteer, they must discuss their concerns immediately with the designated person. - If after discussions with the designated person, they still believe that appropriate action to protect children has not been taken they must speak to the designated officer. - If there are still concerns then the whistle blowing procedure must be followed, as set out in 06.1 Responding to safeguarding or child protection concerns.